tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 live-action footage and a matte painting.
-Then, the un-developed optical internegative was sent to the animation department where the colored conversation lights were added, hand-animated, using an Oxberry animation stand by Robert Swarthe, assisted by Scott Squires.
+Then, the un-developed optical internegative was sent to the animation department where the colored conversation lights were added, hand-animated, using an Oxberry animation stand by Robert Swarthe and Scott Squires.

 ### Scanner Details